shinebayar/commands/README.md

 `git log --oneline` **to show commit logs by one lines. show short logs**

+`git log --oneline --all --graph` **to show all commit logs by one lines and with graph. show short logs**

 `git ls-files -s` **to show what is inside staging area**

 `git restore [file_name]` **to restore files to working tree from staging area. use asterisc or dot to many files**